 127. Power of CEO to give consent

+(1) In this section —

+consent includes authorisation and permission.

-In any case where the consent of a parent of a child is required or customarily sought, the CEO may, in writing signed by the CEO, give that consent in relation to —
+(2) In any case where the consent of a parent of a child is required or customarily sought, the CEO may, in writing, give that consent in relation to —

+(a) a child who is in provisional protection and care, if it is given in the exercise of the responsibility that the CEO has for the child under section 29(2); or

-(a) a child who is the subject of a protection order (time-limited) or protection order (until 18); or
+(b) a child who is the subject of a protection order (time-limited) or protection order (until 18); or

-(b) a child who is the subject of a negotiated placement agreement if the agreement authorises the CEO to do so.
+(c) a child who is the subject of a negotiated placement agreement, if the agreement authorises the CEO to do so.

+(3) A consent given under subsection (2) may incorporate a waiver of legal liability.

+[Section 127 inserted by No. 49 of 2010 s.
+73.]

 128. Records

 (1) The CEO must ensure that records are kept in respect of every child who is or has been in the CEO’s care.